 I took the side chair closest to Hailey.
 “Do the police have any suspects?”

 “Lots,” Yazmin reported.

 Allison and I turned to her in surprise.

-“Perry had two or three women he saw regularly.
-The cops are checking them out now.”
+“Perry saw two or three women regularly.
+The cops are checking on them.”

 Hailey snorted.
-“They’re going through the motions, they think I did it.”
+“They’re going through the motions.
+They’re sure I did it.”
 Her full lower lip trembled as did the hand squeezing a ball of tattered tissues in her lap.

 “You were with me,” Yazmin stated firmly.

 “You didn’t get me involved.
-Your husband left you, so you spent the night at my place because you didn’t want to be alone.
-That’s not a big deal.”
+Your husband left you, so you spent the night at my place because you didn’t want to be alone.”

-“That’s right,” Allison said with a playful smile, “Yazmin came to the aid of a friend in need.
-You don’t need to worry about her.”
+“That’s right,” Allison said with a playful smile, “Yazmin helped a friend in need.
+Don’t worry about her.”

 Hailey covered her face with her hands.